 Amelia BauerTrainee solicitor

-In addition to my role as a trainee solicitor, I am the Education Officer for the Birmingham Trainee Solicitors’ Society (an off-shoot of the Birmingham Law Society).
-My role involves delivering webinars and networking sessions at local universities to integrate current and future trainees and law students in the Birmingham legal community.
+In addition to my role as a trainee solicitor, I was the education officer for the Birmingham Trainee Solicitors’ Society (20/21 Committee).
+My role involved delivering webinars and networking sessions at local universities, colleges and schools to raise the profile of the Birmingham legal community and encourage a more diverse industry.
 In response to the Covid-19 pandemic, I chaired a webinar for trainee solicitors on the topic of training and qualifying in the Covid-era.
-I also founded the BTSS Podcast, which will cover various topics of relevance to trainee solicitors.
+I currently assist the Birmingham Law Society’s Pro Bono Committee as acting secretary.

 To receive invitations to our events, as well as information and articles on legal issues and sector developments that are of interest to you, please sign up to Newsroom.